Industry Insights

 7.1 Deeper AI Adoption

-AI tools will expand beyond simple detection or counting tasks, potentially assessing treatment response or predicting patient outcomes.
+AI tools will evolve beyond basic detection and cell-counting tasks, with growing potential to assess treatment response and even predict patient outcomes.

-Labs will need LIS system software that’s flexible enough to orchestrate multiple AI models per case, manage large datasets, and provide robust performance tracking.
+Labs will need advanced LIS software that’s flexible enough to orchestrate multiple AI models per case, manage large datasets, and provide robust performance tracking.

 7.2 Precision Medicine Integration